warmcat/libwebsockets/READMEs/README.coding.md

 locking is implemented is entirely up to the user code.

-@section libevuv Libev / Libuv support
+@section libevuv libev / libuv / libevent support

 You can select either or both

 	-DLWS_WITH_LIBEV=1
 	-DLWS_WITH_LIBUV=1
+	-DLWS_WITH_LIBEVENT=1

 at cmake configure-time.
 The user application may use one of the context init options flags

 	LWS_SERVER_OPTION_LIBEV
 	LWS_SERVER_OPTION_LIBUV
+	LWS_SERVER_OPTION_LIBEVENT

-to indicate it will use either of the event libraries.
+to indicate it will use one of the event libraries at runtime.

+libev has some problems, its headers conflict with libevent, they both define critical constants like EV_READ to different values.
+Attempts to discuss clearing that up with libevent and libev did not get anywhere useful.

+In addition building anything with libev using gcc spews warnings, the maintainer is aware of this for many years, and blames gcc.
+We worked around this by disabling -Werror on the parts of lws that use libev.

+For these reasons and the response I got trying to raise these issues with them, if you have a choice about event loop, I would gently encourage you to avoid libev.
+Where lws uses an event loop itself, eg in lwsws, we use libuv.

 @section extopts Extension option control from user code